trifork/TriforkSwiftLogger/README.md

 You can customize the default configuration for the logger by setting the `config` parameter.
 You can also mutate the default config by setting a single parameter on the `TriforkLoggerConfig` object.

 ## MultiLogger
-You can implement multiple `Logger` classes and initialize a `MultiLogger` with multiple logger.
+You can implement multiple `LoggerProtocol` classes and initialize a `MultiLogger` with multiple logger.
 The `MultiLogger` will invoke all loggers when logging.

-If you have a logger, that is doing heavy load and prefers to be invoked on background thread, you can implement `AsyncLogger` instead of the `Logger` protocol.
+If you have a logger, that is doing heavy load and prefers to be invoked on background thread, you can implement `AsyncLoggerProtocol` instead of the `Logger` protocol.

 **NOTE:** The `MultiLogger` does not have any configurations.
-It is up to the  `Logger` implementation to handle the behaviour of the different logging functions.
+It is up to the  `LoggerProtocol` implementation to handle the behaviour of the different logging functions.

 ## Log
 ```